Senate Pushing Bill To Expand Mortgage Access for the Self-Employed

 A few months ago we reported on self-employed borrowers and the process of getting a mortgage as a self-employed person, because of its difficulty.
 Now, a bipartisan push is underway in the Senate that could change the way self-employed borrowers are qualifying and receiving their mortgages.

-The Self-Employed Mortgage Access Act will help credit-worthy borrowers with non-traditional forms of income qualify for a mortgage by allowing a verification of employment from additional, non W-2 forms of employment as well as helping these same borrowers be protected from predatory lending.
+The Self-Employed Mortgage Access Act will help creditworthy borrowers with non-traditional forms of income qualify for a mortgage by allowing a verification of employment from non-W-2 forms of employment.
+This act also helps borrowers to be protected from predatory lending.

-The goal of this act, now coming into play, will expand to allow self-employed borrowers additional types of documentation to show they are creditworthy.
-The loosening of requirements will allow borrowers to have a less burdensome way to pass requirements for consumers and borrowers without removing protection.
+The goal of this act, is to expand and allow self-employed borrowers additional types of documentation to show they are creditworthy.
+The loosening of requirements allows borrowers additional ways to pass qualifications for borrowers without removing protection.

-The Senate notes that “we shouldn’t be unfairly punishing entrepreneurs, farmers or other small business owners because they don’t earn income on W-2.
-The Mortgage Bankers Association, Consumer Federation of America, and the Milken Insitute are in support of this act and are pushing to get it passed.
+The Senate comments that “we shouldn’t be unfairly punishing entrepreneurs, farmers or other small-business owners because they don’t earn income on a W-2.”
+The Mortgage Bankers Association, Consumer Federation of America, and others are supporting this act and pushing to get it passed.